Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/07-speech.md

 > [!NOTE]
 > If you are prompted to add required assets to build and debug, select **Not Now**.

-## Provision an Azure AI Speech resource
+## Task 2: Provision an Azure AI Speech resource

 If you don't already have on in your subscription, you'll need to provision a **Azure AI Speech service** resource.